mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 ## NEWS

 ---
 **November 15, 2022**: I have started my internship in Alexa at Amazon Science in London.
+I am collaborating with Emine Yilmaz and Gabriella Kazai.

 ---
 **July 15, 2022**: Our team participated in Fashion Outfits Challenge, part of SIGIR 2022 Workshop on eCommerce.
 We published the paper ['Unimodal vs. Multimodal Siamese Networks for Outfit Completion'](/files/sigir22_ecom.pdf) detailing our solution.